Hill1942/ScatterScript/README.md

   make
   ```

-- For Mac OS X users: sorry, I don't have a mac, so you need to get the source code and adapt to mac version by yourself!   >_<
+- For Mac OS X users: Open in Xcode 6.0 or higher, and build!

 ### Grammar